Japhlet/Human-Resources-Registry/README.md

 # Master-Registry
 Master-Registry is a simple web-based CRUD application using Spring Boot back-end and Angular front-end.

-It's a REST API that you can perform user registration, login and CRUD operations.
+It's a REST API that you can perform user registration, login and CRUD operations, as well as displaying dashboards based on the data in the database.

+It consists of two parts:
+1. Backed-end (Spring Boot APIs) - master-registry
+2. Fron-end (Angular) - master-registry-ui

-The Angular front-end calls the back-end Spring Boot APIs
+The Angular front-end calls the back-end Spring Boot APIs The back-end exposed the APIs, which are consumed by the front-end service

 Application to demonstrate various parts of a service oriented RESTful application.
 Backend (REST-API)	SpringBoot (Java)